 All exhibit galleries at the Tennessee Aquarium are wheelchair accessible.

 Manual wheelchairs as well as electric wheelchairs and scooters are welcome.
-The Aquarium has a limited number of manual wheelchairs available for rent on a first-come, first-served basis (no reservations).
-The rental fee is $7.
+The Aquarium has a limited number of manual wheelchairs available for complimentary use on a first-come, first-served basis (no reservations).
 A photo ID is required to hold until the unit is returned.
-The wheelchair rentals are located at the Guest Services Information Desk near the River Journey Gift Shop.
+To check out a wheelchair, guests can visit the Guest Services Information Desk near the River Journey Gift Shop.
 (Sponsored by Morning Point Senior Living)

 Service animals defined as a dogs or miniature horses, that are individually trained to do work or perform tasks for the benefit of an individual with disabilities per Americans with Disabilities Act (ADA) are welcome at the Tennessee Aquarium.
 All service animals must be vetted in the River Place Ticketing Center prior to admission into any building.
 Guests visiting with a service animal will be provided with a complimentary bandana that confirms the animal has been vetted.

 A guest can be asked to remove their animal IF: